 Cal King Platform Storage Bed

 So many people have been asking how to modify Kristy’s platform storage bed to be build without the daybed/bench aspect that I decided just to make up some plans for a “normal” platform storage bed.
 This post has plans for a Cal King Platform Storage Bed.
-I also drew up a Queen Storage Bed plan.
-You might also like my other free woodworking plans for Beds
+I also drew up a Queen Storage Bed plan and if needed one could modify either of these plans to work for a regular King bed.

 Materials